davidsbond/homelab/README.md

 via kustomize jobs will be started by the controller that upgrade the master node, followed by the worker nodes.
 The upgrade only takes a few minutes and tools like `k9s` and `kubectl` will not be able to communicate with the cluster for a small amount of time while the master node upgrades.

+## Managed infrastructure

+Some aspects of the homelab are managed using Terraform.
+These include DNS records via CloudFlare.
+To plan and apply changes, use the `Makefile` in the [terraform](./terraform) directory.
+The `make plan` and `make apply` recipes will perform changes.

+Included in this repository is the terraform state.
+It is encrypted using strongbox, which is installed when using `make install-tools`.

 ## Environment